tugawa/ejs-new/README.md

-# eJS -- JavaScript for embedded systems.
+# eJS -- JavaScript for embedded systems

 eJS is a framework to generate JavaScript VMs that are specialised for applications.

+Most of the contents are created by eJS project.
+* Tomoharu Ugawa (Kochi University of Technology)
+* Hideya Iwasaki (The University of Electro-communications)
+* Yasunao Takano (
+and students.

 ## Contents